 The Commission's internal communications system was a carry-over from the 2010 Commission.
-Google was used as the communications tool and a file storage system.
+Google Workspace was used as the communications tool and a file storage system.
 It was free and allowed for adding staff as they came on board.
 However, there was a limit on the number of emails allowed to maintain the free version.
 As staff were on-boarded they were given a Google email to use for CRC business.
 The 2020 Commission exceeded the number of staff hired by the 2010 Commission, so we didn't have enough emails available for all staff.
 Rather than moving to the next level of a paid Google account, we had some of the newer staff create separate Google email accounts for themselves, for free of course, for them to conduct CRC business and to ensure there was no commingling of the CRC business emails with their personal emails.
-After the Commission completed the final maps in January 2022, we migrated away from Google to Office 365 that is supported by the Department of Technology.
+After the Commission completed the final maps in January 2022, we migrated away from Google to Microsoft Office 365 that is supported by the Department of Technology.
 The Office 365 has more capacity for emails accounts and provides file storage needed by the Commission.
-The draw back with the Office 365 is that there is licensing cost every couple of years.
-There needs to be funding allocated for this tool in the years leading up to the 2030 Commission to ensure a smooth transition.
+The drawback with the Office 365 is that there is licensing cost every couple of years.
+There needs to be funding allocated for this tool in the years leading up to the 2030 Commission.
+The goal is that the new Office 365 communication system will carry over to the 2030 Commission to ensure a smooth transition.